CollinCoil/cpd-distances/README.md

 Some datasets used in the paper can be accessed at https://github.com/lifelonglab/lifelong-anomaly-detection-scenarios/tree/main

+The code used to run the change point detection experiments is in the `cpd_distance_trials.py` file.
+Experimental results beyond those presented the paper can be found the files `experimental_results.csv` and `CPD_Full_Tables.pdf`.
+The former contains information on the hyperparameters and results, and the latter contains cleaned tables of cover and F1 scores associated with the distance metrics in each trial.

 # Citation
 Citation for this code will be created when the paper is published.